Design Principle

 How LogoBird applies this

-Negative space is one of the design principles the system actively scores during generation.
-Concepts with functional negative space (not just decorative emptiness) score higher.
-The refinement controls include a “negative space weight” axis — you can push a concept toward more structural use of empty space.
+Negative space is one of the principles LogoBird checks during audit and refinement.
+Concepts with functional negative space score higher than marks that only have decorative emptiness.
+The refinement controls can push a concept toward a more structural use of empty space.

 When the system generates a concept built on negative space, it surfaces it in the reasoning: “The horizontal bar in this mark is formed by the negative space between two arrowheads, creating an implied direction.”